Titans won by 62 runs

-HistoryMumbai's star-studded line-up, featuring the likes of Sachin Tendulkar and Sanath Jayasuriya, first made a mark in 2010, when they finished runners-up.
+HistoryMumbai's star-studded line-up, which has featured the likes of Sachin Tendulkar and Sanath Jayasuriya, first made a mark in 2010, when they finished runners-up.
 In the next two years, they strengthened their core by picking Rohit Sharma, Zaheer Khan and Kieron Pollard.
-Fast bowler Lasith Malinga proved his worth by winning the purple cap in the 2011 tournament and the Man-of-the-Series award in that year's Champions League T20, which Mumbai won.
+Fast bowler Lasith Malinga proved his worth by winning the purple cap in the 2011 tournament and the Player-of-the-Series award in that year's Champions League T20, which Mumbai won.

-The four seasons from 2017 through 2020 were Mumbai's best, when Sharma became arguably one of the best Indian T20 captains on the circuit.
-Once known as a team that left things too late to qualify, they topped the table and won three times in those four years, to become the most successful IPL team.
+The highsThe four seasons from 2017 through 2020 were Mumbai's best, when Rohit became arguably one of the best Indian T20 captains on the circuit.
+Once known as a team that left things too late to qualify, MI topped the table and won three times in those four years, to become the most successful IPL team.

 The tournament moved to South Africa for the season.
 Shaun Pollock retired as a player and became the franchise's head coach.
 Malinga made his IPL debut, but the team relied too much on him and a few other big players, like Tendulkar and JP Duminy, and finished with five wins from 14 games.

 An inconsistent season that started with five straight losses in the first leg in the UAE.
-Mumbai were fifth on the table before the last league game, in which they chased down 190 in 14.4 overs against the Rajasthan Royals with a dramatic six from Aditya Tare.
-That allowed them to qualify for the playoffs, but they lost by seven wickets to the Super Kings in the eliminator.
+Mumbai were fifth on the table before the last league game, in which they chased down 190 in 14.4 overs against Rajasthan Royals with a dramatic six from Aditya Tare.
+That allowed them to qualify for the playoffs, but they lost by seven wickets to Super Kings in the eliminator.

 Another poor start - four losses in a row - but this time with a different ending.
 Malinga, Lendl Simmons and Mitchell McClenaghan led the campaign to give Mumbai nine wins in their last ten matches of the season.
-A clinical win over the Super Kings in the final gave them their second title.
+A clinical win over Super Kings in the final gave them their second title.